Time-series Configurations in RBFS

 Error Type 1: Invalid Filter

-In the following configuration, filter name 'invalid_filter' is used as a key instead of specifying a valid attribute.
-So this is not a valid configuration.
+In this configuration, the filter name 'invalid_filter' is used as a key instead of specifying a valid attribute.
+So, this is not a valid configuration.

 set time-series metric bgp_default_peer_state filter invalid_filter set time-series metric bgp_default_peer_state filter invalid_filter match-attribute-value Active set time-series metric bgp_default_peer_state filter invalid_filter match-type exact